Features of different pollutants in water/wastewater

 Removal methods in water treatment

 A common method for removing NH₃ from water is aeration.
-This involves introducing air into the water to allow the NH₃ to escape in gaseous form.
+This process introduces air into the water, allowing the NH₃ to escape as a gas.

 Relevance to human health

-Long-term consumption of water containing high concentrations of NH₃ can irritate the respiratory and digestive tracts.
+Long-term consumption of water with high NH₃ concentrations irritates the respiratory and digestive tracts.

 1 Comment